-I did not know how crucial this timing was until I read Cynthia Perkins e-book Mindfulness over Migraines.
-So make sure you have some kind of pain management strategy in place.
+Your timing is crucial... so make sure you have some kind of pain management strategy in place.
 If that means medications - take them.

 For more details on timing, check out my migraine pain management course.
 It's free to enroll.

 Be willing to experiment with what works best for you, and then stick to it until you find something that works better.
 Ice packs will not let you down.

 Finding instant migraine relief can be elusive.
 But using the tips above and ice packs will help you get off to a good start.
 Even better is to get an ice cap.

 Here are some great ice hats and caps you can get on Amazon.
 I get a small commission from these sales that support the website... just so you know.

 Until next time, be well and be pain free.